 You can also note a preference on the age and gender of children that join your household.
 Foster carers are required to be over 21 years of age, have adequate space in their home, have no criminal record, and pass a police and working with children check.
 Please visit our foster care page for more information.

 Sanctuary is committed to establishing a model of community-based support for people seeking asylum, as a viable and sustainable alternative to homelessness and destitution.
 As part of this commitment we are partnering with individuals in the community who have a strong alignment to human rights issues and the objective of supporting people seeking asylum to integrate into our community, achieve safety, rebuild their lives and flourish.

-For more information about becoming a Baptcare volunteer with Sanctuary, contact 03 8480 9010 or 0439 038 677.
+For more information about becoming a Baptcare volunteer with Sanctuary, please contact 13 22 78.